 Why did she continue to message me after I’d politely declined?

 Something just didn’t sit right with me, and so I never got involved.

 For a while, Monat never entered my mind again.

-Until, that is, I kept seeing distributors of Monat and other MLM companies such as Arbonne popping up all over my newsfeed, and decided that I wanted to know more about these companies and how they really operate.
+Until, that is, I kept seeing distributors of Monat and other MLM companies such as Arbonne and Beachbody popping up all over my newsfeed, and decided that I wanted to know more about these companies and how they really operate.